 The state final was a rematch of the CCC final, which Windsor had won two weeks earlier.
-Amir Spears and Corey McKeithan led the Warriors with 22 and 20 points respectively.
+Primo Spears and Corey McKeithan led the Warriors with 22 and 20 points respectively.

 In division II, Waterford beat New Britain 63-56 to win their second straight state championship.